What I wanted

 The approach

-- I connected the switch behind the router and assigned it a static IP to match the IP address of my Mac.
+I connected the switch behind the router and assigned it a static IP that matched my Mac’s subnet.
+That worked, but it still required stepping outside the VLAN setup I actually wanted to keep.

 The setup